 When here, click on Start On-Screen Keyboard.

-To start the onscreen keyboard, you can also go the the Windows 8 Start Screen, type osk.exe and hit Enter.
+To start the onscreen keyboard, you can also go to the the Windows Start Search, type osk.exe and hit Enter.

 Once you turn on the onscreen keyboard, you will see the following layout.

 You can use your mouse cursor to click on the buttons and operate the keys.
 Note that you cannot use touch with the Onscreen keyboard.
 For that, Windows offers the Touch Keyboard on touch devices.

 Here Fade is one button you may find useful if you need the onscreen keyboard to fade in the background.

 Clicking on the Options key will open its Options box.
 You can see various options here that will help you configure, how your onscreen keyboard should work.